-While a stick vacuum probably won't completely replace your traditional vacuum, if you're going to go for a stick, you'll still want one that performs well so you don't need to use it as frequently.
+Although a stick vac probably won't completely replace your traditional vacuum, if you're going to go for a stick, you'll still want one that performs well so you don't need to use it as frequently.
 But how much do you need to spend to get a good clean?

-Splurge vs save: Big-name brand vs cheap challenger
+Splurge vs save: Big-name brand vs cheaper challenger

 "Dyson's market dominance means the brand is often front of mind when buying a new stick vac, but our tests show that some cheaper models can perform surprisingly well," says Kim Gilmour, CHOICE's vacuum expert.

-However, there are other Dyson stick vacs that performed well in our review, so don't write the entire brand off.
+However, there are other Dyson stick vacs that performed well in our review.
 Before you go shopping, check our expert stick vacuum cleaner reviews to make sure you're buying a solid performer.

-Both vacuums were scored as 'good' for their performance on both hard floors and carpets, but received 'very good' scores for the thorough carpet clean test.
-Both scoring a perfect 100% on pet hair removal, it just goes to show that you don't necessarily need to buy a 'specialist' pet vacuum to still get good results on removing Fido's and/or Whiskers' fur.
+Both scored a perfect 100% on pet hair removal, which shows you don't necessarily need to buy a more expensive vacuum to still get good results on removing Fido's and/or Whiskers' loose fur from your home.

 It just goes to show that it doesn't always pay to choose the more expensive model when you're looking for a new stick vacuum.

-Splurge vs save: The exxy European vs the everyday brand
+Splurge vs save: The exxy European vs the affordable European

-Despite a huge $400 price gap, our lab tests found this LG workhorse matched or beat the high-rolling Miele model on most cleaning tests.
+Despite a huge $800 price gap, our lab tests found this Sauber workhorse compared favourably to the high-rolling Miele model on most cleaning tests.

-"Miele is traditionally known for its reliable bagged vacuums, which remain popular with CHOICE members.
-Its first generation stick vacuum doesn't blow away the competition, with some other models providing more bang for your buck," says Kim.
+"Miele is traditionally known for its reliable bagged vacuums, which remain popular with CHOICE members," says Kim.
+"But this stick vacuum doesn't blow away the competition, with some other models providing more bang for your buck."

-Both stick vacs were scored as 'very good' by our expert testers for ease of use, which looks at how easy it is to manoeuvre the vacuum, whether the controls and accessories are easy to use and how easy it is to empty and clean the dirt receptacle.
+Our expert testers scored both vacuums well for ease of use, which assesses how easy it is to manoeuvre the vacuum, whether the controls and accessories are easy to use, and how easy it is to empty and clean the dirt receptacle.

-While they did score well for ease of use, both models will give you some grief when you're emptying them: our testers found the LG's filter messy to clean and had trouble putting the bin back onto the Miele after emptying.
-The Miele weighs about a kilo more than the LG, so you may need to factor that in if you anticipate you'll be using your stick vac to clean high-up spaces like ceilings and curtains.
+Both models can be used in handheld mode to reach high areas.
+But the Miele weighs about a kilogram more than the Sauber, so you may need to factor that in if you anticipate you'll be using your stick vac to clean high-up spaces such as ceilings and curtains.